ryannutley/madeindublin.github.io/README.md

 5. **twitter** (optional): leave off the `@`.
 Preferrably all lowercase.

-6. **facebook** (optional): preferrably all lowercase.
+6. **facebook** (optional): what goes after `facebook.com/`.
+Preferrably all lowercase.

 **Put the logo in the `_img` directory, not the `img` directory**.

 **Commit and push.
 Then open up a pull-request.**

-Lastly, it would be great if you linked to the site somewhere on your own website (ex. a link in your site's footer linking 'Made in Dublin' to this site).
+Lastly, it would be great if you linked back to madeindublin.org on your own website (ex. a link in your site's footer or the logo it self).

-If this all sounds too technical, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.

-## Editing existing entries
+## Editing existing company

 Same deal as adding a new entry: [fork and create a pull-request][fork repo].
 Only this time half the work is already done for you.
-Note that changes can be made by anyone, but preference will be given for employees/volunteers of the beta/startup/company.
+Note that changes can be made by anyone, but preference will be given for employees or volunteers of the company.

-## Contributing
+## Contributing to the site

 To setup the environment locally, clone the repo and from the command line: